 Achieving the Dream (AtD) is a non-profit five-year national initiative to help more community college students succeed.
 The initiative is to a great extent aimed at certain student groups that traditionally have faced significant barriers to success, including minority and low-income students who may, by attending some of the best community colleges in Florida, become the first people in their family to pursue a college education of any kind.
 There are also great opportunities for Miami’s Hispanic student population.

-To learn more about the Florida community college system in general, including locating the right college in the area of the state you live in a visit to fldoe.org/cc/atd/ is a great place to start and see also this post about scholarships for Hispanics.
+To learn more about the Florida community college system in general, including locating the right college in the area of the state you live in a visit to fldoe.org/cc/atd/ is a great place to start.